jekor/gressgraph/README.markdown

 # gressgraph - Visualize Your Firewall

 Visualize your firewall by graphing its rules.

-(See the example graph if this doesn't make sense yet.)
+Warning: This was only tested on small firewall rulesets.

 ## Requirements